Remediation & Clearance

-Per federal law, landlords can complete their own remediation only if they use lead safe work practices and have a Renovation, Repair & Painting (RRP) certification.
+Per federal law, rental property owners can complete their own remediation only if they use lead safe work practices and have a Renovation, Repair & Painting (RRP) certification.
 RRP projects are typically performed at the option of the property owner for aesthetic or other reasons, or as an interim control to minimize lead hazards.
 It is NOT designed to permanently eliminate lead-based hazards.
 Since RRP projects can disturb lead-based paint in homes and buildings built before 1978, thus creating new lead hazards, individual renovators must be RRP trained and certified, and firms conducting RRP projects must be certified.

 Learn more about EPA's RRP certification and training program.